jrmi/ricochet.js/Readme.md

 All this parameters are explained in next sections.

-This script is executed on *Ricochet-js* server so don't rely on browser capabilities.
+This script is executed on *Ricochet.js* server so don't rely on browser capabilities.

 This script allow you to configure the ricochet server for your *siteId* in a